Zamora, California

 Zamora "was once a thriving little town with a hotel, two stores, a jail, blacksmith shops, a barbershop, a butcher shop, a medical office, a railroad depot, telegraph office, town hall, IOOF building, post office and six warehouses.
 There were schools and churches there, too.
 In 1949 and 1969 modern highways rolled through cutting the heart from the town.
-What was left was a town with 'no services', only a rebuilt IOOF building, a rebuilt town hall, the planing mill and St Agnes Catholic Church, the school building plus a few houses.
+What was left was a town with 'no services', only a rebuilt IOOF building, a rebuilt town hall, the planing mill and St. Agnes Catholic Church, the school building plus a few houses.
 But the pulse of the community does not stop with the removal of its heart."

 For many years, children of Zamora and its farm families attended kindergarten at Cacheville School in Yolo and first through eighth grades at Zamora Union School.
 This school had two classrooms, one for first through fourth grades, the other for fifth through eighth grades.
 Most teachers came to teach for one year only.
 Children now attend schools to the south in Woodland, California; older children attend Woodland High School.

 In 2010, Zamora 4-H Club celebrated the 80th anniversary of its charter.
 Zamora 4-H has maintained the cohesiveness of the community since the loss of a community school.

 Yolo County officials estimated its 2005 population at 61 and predicted it would have a population of 99 by 2025.
 Zamora is served by its own post office, a volunteer fire department and St Agnes Catholic church.
 It lies at an elevation of 52 feet (16 m).

 Economy

 Like the rest of Yolo County, Zamora is primarily agricultural.
 As of 1994, the following families had owned land or lived in Zamora District for three or more generations: Abele, Anderson, Barnes, Bemmerly, Black, Burger, Campbell, Cassilis, Clark, Clausen, Crites, Croll, Curtis, Cutler, Dission, Dill, Fitzgerald, Flournoy, Foster, Gable, Gaddis, Giguiere, Glascock, Hanneman, Harley, Hatcher, Heard, Hermle, Hershey, Hiatt, Horgan, Houx, Huber, Hulbert, Jacobs, Kergel, LaDue, Long, March, Mast, Mezger, Morgan, Morris, Pockman, Quinn, Rahm, Reusch, Richter, Robinson, Rollins, Rominger, Root, Sandrock, Schlieman, Schlosser, Schneegas, Sharpnack, Slaven, Stabel, Stuhlmuller, Taylro, Vickroy, Walker, Weiss, Weyand, Wild, and Wohlfrom.

-Bill and Joan Slaven raise sheep and world-renowned border collies.
-Michael and Bridget Slaven, from County Tyrone, Ireland settled in Zamora's rolling hills in the late 1800s.
-Their rolling hills pasture-land is home to Slaven's annual Zamora Hills Sheep Dog Trials.
-"The range ewes are set out on a ridge maybe 700 yards distant, and the sheepdog won't be able to see them as he walks with his handler to the post.
-The dog -- a working border collie -- will run more than half a mile to reach the top."